ctb/pony-build/README.txt

 server will report on whatever results are sent to it by the client (see below), based on the package name ('name', below).

-You can also run a more basic server, 'bin/run-server', if you want;
-it's serves as a good example of how to swap Web UIs around within pony-build, but otherwise it's crappy and out of date ;).

 See 'architecture, and extending pony-build', below.

 pony-build client scripts